BLS007/ChristmasLights/README.md

 # Christmas Lights
-## A string of christmas lights with controls.
+## A single webpage that displays a string of christmas lights with clickable controls.

 ### Home Page